conan-io/conan-io.github.io/_posts/2019-06-26-An-introduction-to-the-Dear-ImGui-library.markdown

 with CMake, we create a *conanfile.py* that declares the dependencies for the project.
 Besides from the GLFW library we already talked about we need the GLEW library to handle OpenGL functions loading.
-We will use ``CMakeDeps`` to generate the configuration files for CMake and ``CMakeToolchain`` to generate all the information that the build-system needs.
+We will use ``CMakeDeps`` to generate the configuration files for CMake, and ``CMakeToolchain`` to generate all the information that the build-system needs.
 We are also copying the required bindings for GLFW and OpenGL3 in the ``generate()`` method.
 Also, note the we declare the ``layout()`` for the project as ``cmake_layout``, as we are using CMake for building.
 You can check the [consuming